hsf-training/hsf-training-cicd/_episodes/04-understanding-yaml-and-ci.md

 ~~~
 {: .language-yaml}

-In the above example, `image: rikorose/gcc-cmake` is a docker image.
+In the above example, `image: rikorose/gcc-cmake` is a Docker image.
 This image is an extension of the official gcc image and includes cmake.

 > ## `script` commands
 >